crate/cratedb-toolkit/doc/cfr/systable.md

 `"case0815"."is-columns"`.
 The `ddl/` subtree is plain SQL for you to read or replay yourself; `sys-import` does not consume it.

+`sys-import` drops and recreates each table from the definition the bundle carries, so importing a bundle gives the same tables on a fresh cluster and on one that already holds an earlier import.

+Every table is imported, and the command exits non-zero when any table is not fully restored, because CrateDB rejected rows or an error stopped the table's import.
+For each such table, it logs how many rows arrived and the error messages CrateDB returned.
+Rows rejected without a message are counted as `no reason reported`.

+A bundle written by an earlier release defines some columns so that CrateDB rejects their values.
+There is no option to accept the loss: export the bundle again, or correct the column definitions in the table's `.sql` file under `schema/`.
+The error message names the file.

+### Where a restored table differs from the system table

+`sys.nodes.attributes`, `sys.segments.attributes`, `sys.sessions.settings` and
+`sys.users.session_settings` become `OBJECT(IGNORED)`: their keys are node attribute, codec and setting names, which can contain dots, and an indexed object forbids a dot in a sub-column name.

+`sys.jobs.stmt`, `sys.jobs_log.stmt`, `sys.jobs_log.error`, `sys.operations_log.error`,
+`sys.sessions.last_statement` and `sys.cluster.state` get
+`INDEX OFF STORAGE WITH (columnstore = false)`: statements and error messages carry text of the user's choosing, and the encoded cluster state grows with the cluster, so any of them can pass Lucene's maximum term length of 32766 bytes.

+The values are restored unchanged.
+Filters, sorting and aggregation still work on them, without an index.

 ## Bundle layout

 ```text